What Is the New Car Loan Interest Deduction and Do You Qualify?

 State Tax Treatment of the Deduction

-The federal deduction is straightforward.
+The federal deduction is clear.
 State tax treatment varies depending on how your state structures its tax code.

 States That Conform to Federal AGI